ryaniftron/RotorHazard/doc/Video Receiver.md

 Be sure your ClearView2.0 Receiver is [updated to the latest version](http://proteanpaper.com/fwupdate.cgi?comp=iftrontech&manu=2).

 A ClearView Comms Module allows the ClearView2.0 to recieve commands from a network.
 The CVCM will be made commercially available.
 Users may build a CVCM with an ESP32 development board and a CV2 update board.
 Visit the [ClearView Interface](https://github.com/ryaniftron/clearview_interface_public) code repo for more information and build instructions.
+The usage guide of the CVCM is located [here](https://github.com/ryaniftron/clearview_interface_public/blob/master/docs/CVCM_User_Manual.md).